-Facing challenges, Warren campaigns as 2020’s underdog
+Warren embraces underdog role as she faces 2020 challenges

 BOSTON (AP) — Elizabeth Warren has spent much of the last decade as a leader of the Democratic Party’s liberal wing.

 But three and a half months into her presidential campaign, the Massachusetts senator is facing tough questions about fundraising and electability, along with lingering skepticism about her past claim to Native American identity.
-The longtime liberal superstar is embracing an uncomfortable role in the crowded 2020 contest: The underdog.
+The longtime liberal superstar is embracing an uncomfortable role in the crowded 2020 contest: the underdog.

 “This is the race I want to run,” Warren insisted in an interview with The Associated Press.